select2/select2/docs/pages/07.dropdown/docs.md

 By default, Select2 will try to select the optimal position for the dropdown, either below or above the `<select>` element.
 If you want to force the dropdown to open either above or below the `<select>` element, you can specify this with a constructor option `forceDropdownPosition`:
 ```
-//Forces the Select2 dropdown to open BELOW the <select> element
+// Forces the Select2 dropdown to open BELOW the <select> element
 $('#mySelect2').select2({
   forceDropdownPosition: 'below'
 });